Weather of 2010: February 5–11

 A powerful Alberta clipper from western Canada and moist air from a line of thunderstorms over the mid-western United States merged over the central US on the 7th.
 In some places this dropped 6 in over the Central and Eastern United States, much of it over areas already hit by the previous blizzard.
 10–15 in was expected to fall on Washington, D.C., and up to 1–2 ft of snow was forecast from New York City northward into New England.
 Several inches of snow fell in both Washington, D.C., and New York City on the night of February 10 and 11.

-On February 8, there was nearly 45 cm of snow recorded at Reagan National Airport, and nearby Dulles International Airport recorded a local record of 80 cm.
-The storms were dubbed "Snowmageddon", by US president Barack Obama, after an SUV in his motorcade carrying journalists was damaged by a snapped limb, injuring one person.
+On February 8, nearly 45 cm of snow was recorded at Reagan National Airport, and nearby Dulles International Airport recorded a local record of 80 cm.
+The storms were dubbed "Snowmageddon", by US president Barack Obama.
 An area all the way from Pennsylvania to New Jersey, across the BosWash corridor and south down to Virginia, was under at least 60 cm of snow.
 Parts of Northern Maryland had 90 cm.
 The storm killed three people.

 Snow began to fall throughout Oxfordshire, North London, and Bavaria on February 8 and 10.
 Heavy winds and snow flurries also hit parts of Leicestershire, Northamptonshire, in Turkey, and Amur Krai, on February 9.
 1 person suffered moderate injuries after slipping on ice in one of the rural northern districts of Amur Krai.
 On February 10 a deep cyclone formed over the Adriatic Sea bringing heavy snowfall over large parts of Bulgaria, Serbia, Macedonia and lesser parts of Romania.
 Severe weather warnings were issued in these countries.
 In Western Bulgaria it snowed non-stop for more than 48 hours, with up to a metre of snow accumulation in Kyustendil.